2001 Indianapolis 500: Finish

 Hélio Castroneves led Robbie Buhl on the restart.
 Buhl attempted to take the lead on lap 159, but was blocked.
 Trailing by less than a half-second on lap 166, Buhl suddenly spun exiting turn 2, and tapped the inside wall.

 The green came back out on lap 171, with Castroneves still leading, and de Ferran back to second.
 Castroneves held off his teammate by 0.4838 seconds, and won his first Indy 500.
 The finish marked Roger Penske's 11th Indy 500 triumph, and his first 1-2 finish.
 It was the second rookie winner in a row (following Juan Pablo Montoya in 2000).

 On the victory lap, Castroneves stopped at the finish line, climbed from his car, and proceeded to engage in his customary celebration of climbing the catch fence, much to the delight of the fans.
 Several crew members from Team Penske joined him on the fence.

-In a public relations setback for the IRL, the top six finishers were all visiting drivers from the rival CART series.
+In a public relations setback for the IRL, the top six finishers were all visiting drivers from either the rival CART series or the NASCAR Cup series.
 The first regular IRL series driver to finish was Eliseo Salazar in seventh place, running a lap down.

 Scott Sharp's crash on the first lap meant for the second year in a row, the pole sitter finished 33rd and last.
 In the previous year's race, the same fate had befallen Greg Ray.

 The 1-2 result for Team Penske provided a stunning comeback for the most successful team in Indianapolis 500 history after their failure to qualify for the 1995 race, the last Indy 500 entered by Team Penske due to the Indy 500 becoming an IRL race from 1996 onward.
 "I think we redeemed ourselves for the lousy thing we did in 1995 ... this is the best day of my life coming back like this" said Roger Penske in pit lane immediately after Castroneves took the checkered flag.